Closing the life insurance gap: your role

-The majority of U.S. consumers still prefer to buy life insurance face-to-face through an advisor or agent.
+The majority of U.S. consumers still prefer to buy life insurance face-to-face through a Financial Professional or agent.
 Your awareness of these facts is critical to closing the gap.
 What can you do?
 Here are a few simple ideas suggested by LIMRA research.

 Addressing perceived obstacles

 |Top Reasons for Not Purchasing Some or More Life Insurance

 |2.
 I have other financial priorities right now||61%|

 |3.
 I have as much as I need or I don’t need any||55%|